25 Jul 2022

 California: remaining relatively stable

 The land-secured municipal bond market in California has remained relatively stable over the past decade.
-According to Bloomberg, the state currently has $10.05 billion in land-secured bonds outstanding, with only 3.2% classified as distressed.
+According to Bloomberg, the state currently has $10.7 billion in land-secured bonds outstanding, with only 3.0% classified as distressed.

 The vast majority of land-secured bonds in California are issued by special tax districts known as Community Facilities Districts, or CFDs, pursuant to the Mello-Roos Community Facilities Act of 1982.
 Due to the long history of this financing mechanism and the relatively strict underwriting requirements, CFD bonds issued in California have historically experienced minimal distress as compared with structures in other states.
 A key strength of the CFD structure in California is the 3:1 value-to-lien requirement on all new bonds, which stipulates that the appraised value of all property within the specific CFD meets or exceeds the attached debt by at least three times.

 The continued strength of California’s economy and the limited supply of developable land in the state’s more coastal locations has led to a significant increase in homebuilding activity throughout the more inland communities in recent years.
 Large-scale projects such as “The Great Park” in Irvine and “Westpark” in Roseville continue to be met with strong demand.
-Furthermore, land developers are increasingly working with state and local governments to alleviate California’s housing affordability crisis by sourcing opportunities in many of California’s less populated areas, such as those located in the Central Valley.
+Furthermore, land developers are continuing to work with state and local governments to alleviate California’s housing affordability crisis by sourcing opportunities in many of California’s less populated areas, such as those located in the Central Valley.

 Florida: primed for continued growth

 Land-secured bonds in Florida are known as Community Development Districts (CDDs) and are secured by an annual assessment levy upon each planned lot/land parcel through maturity of the bonds.
-From 2017 to 2021, aggregate new money volume in Florida CDD bonds totaled more than $4.5 billion, while total volume (i.e., new money and refinancing) during 2021 exceeded $1 billion for a sixth consecutive year.
-This resurgence in new issuance has been driven by the continued recovery in the Florida housing market since the downturn of 2008 to 2011 and the ongoing demand from the homebuilder community to source developed residential lots to better meet demand.
+From 2019 to 2023, aggregate new money volume in Florida CDD bonds totaled more than $5.6 billion, with 2023 topping a record $1.5 billion.
+Total volume (i.e., new money and refinancing) during 2023 exceeded $1 billion for an eighth consecutive year.

 Land-secured deals deserve consideration

-Well-structured land-secured deals have the potential to provide strong collateral to investors and may merit investment consideration on a case-by-case basis.
+Well structured, land-secured deals have the potential to provide strong collateral to investors and may merit investment consideration on a case-by-case basis.

 The California “dirt bond” market seems to have a fair number of positives because of the solid security structure of popular Mello-Roos bonds.
-And, although repayment is always a concern, only 3.2% of the $10.05 billion in land-secured bonds outstanding are classified as distressed.
+And, although repayment is always a concern, only 3% of the $10.7 billion in land-secured bonds outstanding are classified as distressed.

 Land-secured municipal bond analysis requires seasoned knowledge of individual credits and sound understanding of local markets.
 The three most important factors to consider when investing in this sector are location, strength of the development group and collateralization (i.e., the value of the land relative to land-secured debt issued).